stg-tud/apsa/2019/1-Introduction/Introduction.md

 ## Why Static Analysis?

 Software Technology Group
+Department of Computer Science
 Technische Universität Darmstadt
 [Dr. Michael Eichberg](mailto:eichberg@informatik.tu-darmstadt.de)

 ^ > Some of the following material is taken from the script "Static Program Analysis" from Anders Møller and Michael I. Schwartzbach and from the Slides "Mechanics of Static Analysis" from David Schmitt.